Should Collaborative Robots be Transparent?: User Studies

 \p{Experimental Setup} Participants teamed up with the robot to drive in three settings: passing, turning, and parking (see \fig{online}).
 In \textit{Passing} the team {received rewards for making lane progress, staying on the road, and avoiding a collision.
 In \textit{Turning} the reward was the car's velocity plus the total angle the car turned.
 Finally, in \textit{Parking} the team obtained a reward for either (a) parallel parking directly above the start position or (b) driving straight ahead to an open parking place.
 Each reward was normalized into a $0$-$1$ range.

 Participants completed every scenario with \textbf{Opaque} and \textbf{Transparent} robots.
 The robot's type $\theta$ was randomized and counterbalanced --- in half of the interactions the robot was type confused, and in the other half the robot was type capable.
 Accordingly, there were four equally balanced experimental conditions: \textbf{Opaque} policies with confused and capable robots, and \textbf{Transparent} policies with confused and capable robots.
+We intentionally did not tell participants what type of robot they were currently interacting with.
+Under the \textbf{Transparent} policy, the robot took actions to try communicating its type to the human.
+By contrast, our analysis suggests that an optimal algorithm in this context should be \textbf{Opaque}: this method took the same assistive actions with both vehicles, so users did not have a way to determine if their robot partner was capable or confused.

 Interactions lasted three timesteps ($T=3$).
 During each timestep we first showed the participant an image of the current state $s^t$ and prompted the user to select their action from a multiple choice menu (e.g., turning left, accelerating forward).
 After the user selected their action $a_\mathcal{H}^t$, the robot acted simultaneously with $a_\mathcal{R}^t$ and we showed an image of the next state $s^{t+1}$.
-We displayed the user's reward throughout the game, and then at the end asked if the user ``preferred sharing control with this car.''
+We displayed the user’s reward throughout the game, and then at the end asked if the user ``preferred sharing control with this car.''
+Overall, we measured the team’s objective performance (i.e., the reward), as well as the human’s subjective perception of their robot partner (i.e., the human’s preferences).

 \p{Participants} We recruited $44$ anonymous participants.
-All participants read the instructions prior to starting the study; we then asked qualifying questions to test their understanding.
-Below we report the results for the $30$ participants who passed these qualifying questions and completed the survey.
+These participants were recruited using university mailing lists at Virginia Tech, the University of California, Berkeley, and the University of Illinois Urbana-Champaign.
+All users who agreed to participate in our study were first provided with the instructions.
+We then asked the participants two comprehension questions to check and see whether they had carefully read those instructions.
+Participants could go back and reread the instructions if needed to better answer the comprehension questions.
+In total, 30 of our 44 recruited users correctly answered both questions.
+These 30 participants continued on to the study, and we report their results below.
+For the remaining 14 users, the survey automatically terminated, and we did not collect their responses.
 Each participant performed $12$ driving interactions ($3$ scenarios, twice with \textbf{Opaque} and twice with \textbf{Transparent}).
 The order of presentation was randomized and counterbalanced so that half of the users started each scenario with the \textbf{Opaque} robot and the other half started with \textbf{Transparent}.
 Participants received a $\$5$ USD gift card after completing the survey.